zepp/SimpleMVP/README.md

 # Basics

 * State holds a data to be rendered by view.
-After state change a copy is sent to connected views to update ones appearance.
+After state change a copy is sent to connected views to update one's appearance.
 * Presenter handles view events such as clicks, item selection and so on.
 It modifies state.
 Typically presenter lifetime goes beyond view lifetime.
 * View updates itself after new state is received.
-* Handler is an annotated presenter method to be explicitly on implicitly invoked by view
+* Handler is an annotated presenter method to be explicitly or implicitly invoked by view

 ## State